East Bradford Township, Pennsylvania

 East Bradford Township is a township in Chester County, Pennsylvania, United States.
-The population was 10,308 at the 2020 census.
+The population was 10,335 at the 2020 census.

 History

-The Cope's Bridge, Gibson's Covered Bridge, Worth-Jefferis Rural Historic District, Carter-Worth House and Farm, East Bradford Boarding School for Boys, Hance House and Barn, Col. John Hannum House, Paradise Valley Historic District, Strode's Mill, Strode's Mill Historic District, Taylor-Cope Historic District and Taylor House are listed on the National Register of Historic Places.
+The Cope's Bridge, Gibson's Covered Bridge, Worth-Jefferis Rural Historic District, Carter-Worth House and Farm, East Bradford Boarding School for Boys, Hance House and Barn, Col. John Hannum House, Paradise Valley Historic District, Strode's Mill, Strode's Mill Historic District, Taylor–Cope Historic District, and Taylor House are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 15.1 sqmi, of which 15.0 sqmi is land and 0.07% is water.
+According to the U.S. Census Bureau, the township has a total area of 15.1 sqmi, of which 15.0 sqmi is land and 0.07% is water.